 - A cover letter (maximum three pages) which outlines the following:

-The graduate program is an equity and diversity employment initiative.
-For that reason, we strongly encourage university graduates from any of the following diversity groups to apply:
+The graduate program is an equity and diversity employment initiative and therefore we are actively looking for recent university graduates from any of the following diversity groups to apply:

 - people with disability